Sorry To Break It To You, But These 7 Hair Products Are A Scam

 What’s more, while your hair has a massive nutritional need, it doesn’t have priority, says Proudman, so any nutrients and vitamins will benefit everything else before they reach your hair.
 If you’re concerned about hair growth, density, or health, both Smith and Proudman advise consulting a medical professional who will help diagnose you and put you on the right path.

 If you do choose to try supplements, be mindful of biotin.
-Consultant dermatologist Dr Anjali Mahto and trichologist Sally-Ann Tarver from The Cotswold Trichology Centre previously told R29 that taking large amounts of biotin can cause issues.
-"Incorrect results in blood tests is a possibility, so when you go to consult a trichologist armed with your test results, they may miss something vital because the results are skewed," said Tarver.
-Excess biotin in the bloodstream may also lead to potential hormonal issues, as well as misdiagnosis of a heart attack, which has major clinical implications, said Dr Mahto.
+Consultant dermatologist Dr. Anjali Mahto and trichologist Sally-Ann Tarver from The Cotswold Trichology Center previously told R29 that taking large amounts of biotin can cause issues.
+“Incorrect results in blood tests is a possibility, so when you go to consult a trichologist armed with your test results, they may miss something vital because the results are skewed,” said Tarver.
+Excess biotin in the bloodstream may also lead to potential hormonal issues, as well as misdiagnosis of a heart attack, which has major clinical implications, said Dr. Mahto.

 AdvertisementADVERTISEMENT